finbourne/lusid-sdk-java/sdk/docs/CorporateActionSourcesApi.md

 <a id="batchUpsertCorporateActions"></a>
 # **batchUpsertCorporateActions**
-> UpsertCorporateActionsResponse batchUpsertCorporateActions(scope, code, upsertCorporateActionRequest)
+> UpsertCorporateActionsResponse batchUpsertCorporateActions(scope, code).upsertCorporateActionRequest(upsertCorporateActionRequest).execute();

 [EARLY ACCESS] BatchUpsertCorporateActions: Batch upsert corporate actions (instrument transition events) to corporate action source.

 Create or update one or more corporate actions in a particular corporate action source.
 Failures are identified in the body of the response.
 If a corporate action is upserted at exactly the same effective datetime as a transaction for the same instrument, the corporate action takes precedence.
 Depending on the nature of the corporate action, this may mean it affects the transaction.
 The maximum number of corporate actions that this method can upsert per request is 10,000.

 ### Example
 ```java